 A hybrid workplace requires the management of two distinct employee experiences, making it challenging to retain and grow a unified workplace culture.
 Again, it’s about investing an equal amount of effort into your at-home employees as your in-office employees.
 Virtual social hours, video town hall meetings, and the continued usage of online collaboration platforms can help keep all employees connected to your shared values and goals.

 Communicate your plan

-If there is a silver lining in 2020, it’s that the pandemic has empowered us to re-imagine the workplace, and the opportunities to optimize it.
+If there is a silver lining in the last two years, it’s that the pandemic has empowered us to reimagine the workplace, and the opportunities to optimize it.
 But for the hybrid workplace to be successful, it must be well planned and executed, and not treated as a novel experiment.

 While the hybrid workplace may seem like an answer to a temporary problem, it’s really a solution for the future of work.
 It’s about finding ways to structure and balance work, safety, communication, and mental health.

 The pandemic will eventually end.
 And when it does, the workplace will be a happier, healthier, and more productive place than before.

 This post was originally written in October of 2020 and revised for accuracy and comprehensiveness.